• Skip to primary navigation

 Ingredients to make tuna salad.

-Plain Greek yogurt can be substituted with plain regular yogurt.
-Make sure you're not accidentally grabbing the vanilla yogurt by mistake!
+• Greek yogurt - Plain Greek yogurt can be substituted with plain regular yogurt.
 For a more traditional tuna salad, mayonnaise can also be used.

-I highly suggest using fresh frozen peas.
-Canned peas can be mushy and don't hold up well in a tuna salad.
+• Peas - I highly suggest using fresh frozen peas that have been thawed.
+Canned peas can have a mushy texture that won't hold up well in tuna salad.

 Mixing ingredients in a glass bowl.